discordjs/guide/guide/interactions/autocomplete.md

 ### Respond with multiple options

-To distinguish between multiple options you pass `true` into `CommandInteractionOptionResolver#getFocused()` which now returns the full focused object instead of just the value.
+To distinguish between multiple options you can pass `true` into `CommandInteractionOptionResolver#getFocused()` which now returns the full focused object instead of just the value.
 This is used to get the name of the focused option.

 ```js {5,7,9-11,13-15,17}
 client.on('interactionCreate', interaction => {